brodock/wordpress-wplistcal/readme.txt

 1. Change the default settings on the WPListCal options page
 1. If you want to list your events on a page or post, insert the tag `<!--wplistcal-->` in the body of the page/post
+1. If you want to list your events in your sidebar, activate the WPListCal widget in the widget admin section
 1. If you want to list your events somewhere in your theme files, insert `<?php echo wplc_show_events(); ?>`
     > You can set special parameters to overwrite the default options if you use the PHP function call.